 - Some moms might find this a bit heavy on the anecdotes and light on checklists.

-- Some moms might wish this book was a little longer than 208 pages.
+- Even though you’re busy, you might wish this book was a little longer than 208 pages.

-Finally, a book that admits breastfeeding isn’t instinctual.
+Finally, a book that admits that breastfeeding isn’t instinctual.
 Women who feel they have been given mixed messages about breastfeeding will appreciate this book.
-Many women have been told that they’ll automatically know what to do when it comes time to breastfeed, but they hear the stories from woman after woman who struggles with breastfeeding.
+Many of us have been told that they’ll automatically know what to do when it comes time to breastfeed, but they hear the stories from woman after woman about how challenging it really is.

-First-time moms will feel better knowing that breastfeeding isn’t something they should know how to do.
+First-time moms will feel better knowing that breastfeeding isn’t something they should magically know how to do.
 This book will give them the solid groundwork they need for success, such as reviews of breast pumps and figuring out how much milk your baby needs.
-It will also tell you have to overcome some of the challenges and setbacks you’ll experience along the way.
+It’ll also show you have to overcome some of the challenges and setbacks you might experience along the way.